Fixing Distorted Images

 Resizing is a way to optimize image load time, but there may be other factors that make an image load slowly.
 See Optimizing Your Images for more information.

-The carousel looks cut off while using the recommended dimensions?
+Why does my carousel looks cut off when using the recommended dimensions?

-If you are using Cornerstone, check in the Theme Editor under the Logo section.
+If you are using Cornerstone, go to Store Design and expand the Home Page section.
 Check if Allows image to stretch on large screens is enabled.
-That setting should prevent undesired cropping.
+That setting should prevent undesired image cropping on the Carousel.